 Television B-roll is video footage we film to illustrate a PR generated story.
-It’s a fantastic asset for maximizing coverage on TV – but only when it’s produced in a certain way.
+It’s a fantastic asset for maximizing coverage on TV.
+Never has it been so in demand, particularly since the start of the pandemic.

-Broadcasters would obviously prefer to film their own footage, but when they don’t have the resources to do that, then B-roll can prove invaluable.
+Broadcasters would obviously prefer to film their own footage, but a frantic news agenda combined with newsroom cutbacks means they don’t always have the resources to do that.
+In such cases B-roll can prove invaluable, but only if it’s produced in a particular way.

 We have 2 golden rules to guarantee it gets used.